Supervised Learning and the Finite-Temperature String Method for Computing Committor Functions and Reaction Rates: Additional Figures for Examining Log-Normal Behavior

 \section{Additional Figures for Examining Log-Normal Behavior}

-This section contains additional figures for the probability density functions (PDFs) of all quantities of interest in Section~\ref{sec:lognorm} for all replicas.
-The histograms for the forward free-energy differences are given in Fig.~\ref{fig:summary_fwd}.
-The histograms for the backward free-energy differences are given in Fig.~\ref{fig:summary_bwd}.
-The histograms for the re-weighting factors are given in Fig.~\ref{fig:summary_z}.
-The histograms for $ \ln \bar{\ell}_{\alpha}^{*} $ and $ \ln \bar{1}_{\alpha}^{*}$ are given in Figs.~\ref{fig:summary_grad} and \ref{fig:summary_norm}, respectively.
-The histograms for $ \ln z_{\alpha} \bar{\ell}_{\alpha}^{*} $ and $ \ln z_{\alpha} \bar{1}_{\alpha}^{*} $ are given in Figs.~\ref{fig:summary_grad_z} and \ref{fig:summary_norm_z}, respectively.
-For all histograms, data is obtained from sampling of a fixed neural network obtained from the BKE--FTS(US)+SL method at a batch size of $ 1024 $.
-Dashed blue lines in the all subsequent are log-normal distributions fitted using the method of moments \cite{pearson1936method}, while the vertical dotted orange and solid black lines correspond to the mean of the histograms and the corresponding ensemble average computed by numerical integration, respectively.
+This section contains additional figures for the probability density functions (PDFs) of all quantities of interest in \cref{sec:lognorm} for all replicas.
+The histograms for the forward free-energy differences are given in \cref{fig:summary_fwd}.
+The histograms for the backward free-energy differences are given in \cref{fig:summary_bwd}.
+The histograms for the reweighting factors are given in \cref{fig:summary_z}.
+The histograms for $ \ln \bar{\ell}_{\alpha}^{*} $ and $ \ln \bar{1}_{\alpha}^{*}$ are given in \cref{fig:summary_grad,fig:summary_norm}, respectively.
+The histograms for $ \ln z_{\alpha} \bar{\ell}_{\alpha}^{*} $ and $ \ln z_{\alpha} \bar{1}_{\alpha}^{*} $ are given in \cref{fig:summary_grad_z,fig:summary_norm_z}, respectively.
+For all histograms, data is obtained by sampling a fixed neural network obtained from the BKE--FTS(US)+SL method at a batch size of $ 1024 $.
+Dashed blue lines correspond to log-normal distributions fitted using the method of moments \cite{pearson1936method}, while the vertical dotted orange and solid black lines correspond to the mean of the histograms and the corresponding ensemble average computed by numerical integration, respectively.